Mian Mujtaba Shuja-ur-Rehman

-Mian Mujtaba Shuja-ur-Rehman is a Pakistani politician who was a member of the Provincial Assembly of the Punjab, from 2002 to May 2018 and from August 2018 till January 2023.
+Mian Mujtaba Shuja-ur-Rehman is a Pakistani politician who is currently serving as the Provincial Minister of the Finance Department of Punjab, Pakistan in the Maryam ministry since March 2024.
+He is a member of the Provincial Assembly of the Punjab under the PML-N since 2024 and prior to that served as a member, from 2002 to May 2018 and from August 2018 till January 2023.

 Early life and education

-He was born on 1 September 1967 in Lahore.
+He was born on 1 September 1967 in Lahore in a famous Arain Mian Family.